-S31 SWDP 5154 Designing and Implementing Sexual Health Education: Service Learning
+S31 SWDP 5154 Designing Sexual Health Education

-Students will design and implement holistic, gender-neutral/ gender-inclusive sex education sessions for individuals who wish to become sexuality peer educators for their organizations.
-The class is designed to improve sexual self-efficacy, as well as to develop expertise in teaching sexuality education.
-It will provide participants with opportunities for engaging in intergroup dialogue, expanding knowledge of sexuality, developing skills in creating learning experiences, clarifying values and attitudes toward sexuality and gender, and enhancing shared social support around positive sexuality.
-Students will adapt evidenced-based sexuality education programs to the populations with which they will be working.
-The first few weeks of the semester, students will concentrate on developing skills, knowledge, and attitudes needed to teach sexuality education and peer counseling.
-While continuing their own study in sexuality education, during the following weeks, students will facilitate groups of participants wishing to become sexuality educators themselves.
-Students may also enroll for supervision hours for AASECT certification as sexuality educators.
-Credit 3 units.
+For this class students will design holistic sexual health education curriculum for adults.
+The class is designed to improve sexual selfefficacy, as well as to develop expertise in teaching sexuality education.
+It will provide participants with opportunities for engaging in intergroup dialogue, expanding knowledge of sexuality, developing skills in creating learning experiences, clarifying values and attitudes toward sexuality, and enhancing shared social support around positive sexuality.
+Students will spend the semester developing a sexual health curriculum and will publicly facilitate their curriculum at the end of the semester.

-S31 SWDP 5155 Designing and Implementing Sexual Health Education: Sexual Pleasure, Power & Protection
+S31 SWDP 5155 Designing Sexual Health Education Curriculum

-In this course, students will design and implement holistic. gender-neutral/gender-inclusive sex education sessions for individuals who wish to deepen their knowledge on sexuality.
+In this course, students will design and implement holistic, genderneutral/gender-inclusive sex education sessions for individuals who wish to deepen their knowledge on sexuality.
 The course is designed to improve sexual self-efficacy and to develop expertise in teaching sexuality education.
 It will provide participants with opportunities for engaging in intergroup dialogue, expanding knowledge of sexuality, developing skills in creating learning experiences, clarifying values and attitudes toward sexuality and gender, and enhancing shared social support around positive sexuality.
 Students will adapt evidencedbased sexuality education programs to the populations with which they will be working.
 The first few weeks of the semester, students will concentrate on developing the skills, knowledge, and attitudes needed to teach sexuality education and peer counseling.
 While continuing their own study in sexuality education, during the following weeks, students will facilitate small groups of undergraduate students.
 The course involves three hours of class time and up to two hours of practice teaching time each week.
 Students and their participants will read articles, journal, and participate in brief homework exercises weekly.
 Students may also enroll for supervision hours for AASECT certification as sexuality educators.
-Credit 3 units.

-S31 SWDP 5156 Media Methods for Disseminating Sexual Health Education
+S31 SWDP 5156 Media Methods for Disseminating Sexual Health

 This course focuses on the use of media and technology as methods to promote positive sexual health behaviors and to disseminate sexual health education.
-Students will explore the many ways sex educators engage and assess community needs and create interventions to provide holistic, sex-positive, inclusive, and destigmatizing sex education to combat the health and behavior consequences of a sex-negative culture.
+Students will explore the many ways sex educators engage and assess community needs and create interventions to provide holistic, sex-positive, inclusive, and destigmatizing sex education to combat the health and behavior consequences of a sexnegative culture.
 Students will practice translating evidence-based information to various technology and media methods, culminating with the development of their own media-based sexual health intervention.